magedhennawy/Bobmen/README.md

 ## Additional features that will be complete by the Final version

-Extra features
-User accounts:
-    - Users can save the widgets that they would like to have shown, so every time they access the dashboard, it is the same way they left it
-    - User location saved for weather
-    - Password saver hashed and saved in case they require their passwords
-    - User reminders saved
+- Widetes:
-    - emails still active
+    - Calendar:
-    - sends notification when a reminder is up
+        - View your calendar at a glance
     - Emails:
-    - Shows recent emails
+        - View recent emails for an e-mail account
-    - Redirects to email provider when actions are needed to be taken
+    - Reminders:
+        - Set future notifications/reminders

 ## Technology we will use